chef/automate/components/docs-chef-io/content/automate/ha_aws_managed_deploy_steps.md

 ### Prerequisites

 - Virtual Private Cloud (VPC) should be created in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
-- If you want to use Default VPC, then you have to create Public and Private Subnet, if subnet are not available.
+- If you want to use Default VPC, you have to create a Public and Private Subnet if subnets are unavailable.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
-- We need 3 private and 3 public subnet in a vpc (1 subnet for each AZ).
-As of now we support dedicate subnet for each AZ.
+- We need three private and three public subnets in a vpc (1 subnet for each AZ).
+As of now, we support a dedicated subnet for each AZ.
-- We recommend to create a new VPC.
+- We recommend creating a new VPC.
 And Bastion should be in the same VPC.
-- Setup AWS RDS PostgreSQL 13.5-R1 in the same VPC where we have the basion and automate ha node going to be created.
+- Set up AWS RDS PostgreSQL 13.5-R1 in the same VPC where we have the basion and automate ha node to be created.
 Click [here](/automate/create_amazon_rds/) to know more.
-- Setup AWS OpenSearch 1.3 in the same VPC where we have the basion and automate ha node going to be created.
+- Set up AWS OpenSearch 1.3 in the same VPC where we have the basion and automate ha node to be created.
 Click [here](/automate/create_amazon_opensearch/) to know more.
-- For Backup with Managed Service we have only one option which is `Amazon S3`.
+- For Backup with Managed Service, we have only one option: ' Amazon S3`.
 - For Backup and Restore with Managed Service.
 Click [here](/automate/managed_services/#enabling-opensearch-backup-restore) to know more.
-- Get AWS credetials (`aws_access_key_id` and `aws_secret_access_key`) which have privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
-Click [here](/automate/ha_iam_user/) to know more on how to create IAM Users.
+- Get AWS credentials (`aws_access_key_id` and `aws_secret_access_key`) with privileges like: `AmazonS3FullAccess`, `AdministratorAccess`.
+Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.
 - Preferred key type will be ed25519
-- Make sure your linux has `sysctl` utility available in all nodes.
+- Ensure your Linux has the `sysctl` utility available in all nodes.

 Set the above prerequisites in `~/.aws/credentials` in Bastion Host: